TwinCiphers/Vikranta-Smart_Tourist_Safety_System/PROJECT_DOCUMENTATION.md

 ---

 Document generated automatically from repository analysis on 2025-11-05.
+**Last Updated**: November 6, 2025 (v1.0.0)
+**Major Updates**: Video background implementation, responsive typography system, content merger for dual-system architecture

 Use this as living documentation and update it when architecture or implementation changes.